jeremywillans/wi-room-release/README.md

 The process flow for how this works is included below.

+## Macro Version
+Within the macro directory of this repository contains a macro version of this for individual device deployment, if preferred.
+As the underlying code is shared between both the macro and the Workspace Integration, it will be maintained in the same repository for consistency.

 ## Prerequisites

 1. Navigate to Workspace Integrations in [Control Hub](https://admin.webex.com/workspaces/integrations)